 The WVU General Education Foundations Program recognizes the importance of preparing students for success in their personal and professional lives, encouraging them to explore a variety of disciplines beyond those in their major area of study.
 Higher education promotes precisely such openness to new fields, ideas, and courses.
 Similarly, our GEF Program is open to all instructors whose courses advance intellectual, personal, or academic growth; we are eager for all faculty to engage in teaching GEF courses to foster faculty-student contact and academic development, mentoring, and experimentation.
 We maintain a large number of courses within our GEF Program not only to enhance the options open to students and encourage them to take advantage of the wide range of offerings, but also to inspire faculty to think creatively and embrace academic innovation.
 The GEF can be a gateway to a minor or a second major, and can open us all to new ways of viewing our curricula.

-no major revision.
-Given the current push, external and internal, to reduce
+revision.
+Given the current push, external and internal, to reduce total

-total hours to degree completion to 120 (down from 128 for most majors), decreasing
+hours to degree completion to 120 (down from 128 for most majors), decreasing the

 success.
 The new set of areas is called the General Education Foundations